fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 You will see that this powerful tool makes it pretty easy.
 I will also briefly mention some factors that increase a model’s vulnerability against membership inference attacks and protective measures.

+**This blogpost has been updated in December 2021 for Tensorflow Privacy version 0.7.3.**

 ## Part 1: Membership Inference Attacks
 Membership inference attacks were first described by Shokri et al. \[1\] in 2017.
 Since then, a lot of research has been conducted in order to make these attacks more efficient,